OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 To contribute code to OpenUserJS.org the following process should generally be used:

 1. Search the [issue tracker](https://github.com/OpenUserJs/OpenUserJS.org/issues) to see if the topic has already been discussed and/or resolved.
   * If you find a **related open issue**, consider whether or not your planned work is unique enough to merit a separate issue.
-If someone else is working on a solution for the issue, or a discussion is ongoing, consider joining that effort rather than doing something completely separate.
+If someone else is working on a solution for the issue e.g. the Assignee, or a discussion is ongoing, consider joining that effort rather than doing something completely separate.
   * If you find a **related closed issue and feel it should be readdressed**, consider simply commenting on that issue to help determine whether it should be reopened or a new issue created.
+  * Pay attention to the labels created.
+These may change over time as the project matures.
 2. If you don't find a related issue, or it's determined a new issue would be more appropriate, visit the [issue tracker](https://github.com/OpenUserJs/OpenUserJS.org/issues) and create a new issue with a descriptive title and body.
 The body should describe the change you would like to see implemented.
 Additionally, and if possible, bug reports should include clear steps to reproduce the bug.
 3. Open a terminal, navigate to the root of the OpenUserJS.org project, and run the following commands to update your local project from "upstream" and create a branch named `issue-NUM` (where `NUM` is the number of the issue you either created or discovered from the previous steps):
   * `git pull upstream master`